Blending eIDAS and AML to fight against money laundering and terror funding

-Most countries in the world today have some directives and guidelines to prevent use of the banking system by criminals and terrorists - these rules make up the AML/ CTF laws and regulations.
+Most countries in the world today have some directives and guidelines to prevent the use of the banking system by criminals and terrorists - these rules make up the AML/ CTF laws and regulations.
 Additionally, most banks have their own internal set of guidelines as well, which are usually even more strict than the local legal requirements.
 Still, government AML laws help tremendously as the authorities try to plug the gaps based on their investigative experiences with ongoing terrorist activities.

 The enhanced AML directive will help to cut off terrorists financial resources